Interested in taking a course in Permaculture? Visit OUR Events page to see our current offerings.

-Rainwater collection helps preserve natural water cycles, is cleansed by plants, and helps to preserve both naturally-occurring and propagated plant life.
+Rainwater collection helps preserve natural water cycles, is cleansed by plants, and helps preserve both naturally occurring and propagated plant life.
 Depending on the system, rainwater collection can also help irrigate during times of water shortage.
-At OUR many of our building are outfitted with rain chains designed to help move rainwater from the roof to a catchment system.
+Many of OUR buildings are outfitted with rain chains designed to help move rainwater from the roof to a catchment system.
 We also use rain-fed living roofs for insulation and water cleansing.

-Overall, OUR Ecovillage is a 25-acre demonstration site deeply committed to the principles of Permaculture design, both in terms of our land systems and also how we interact with each other (social permaculture).
-We ‘close the loop’ wherever possible, integrating water catchment systems into our housing and building design, making full use of site placement to optimise passive solar gain in OUR buildings, and utilizing animal systems to limit kitchen waste, provide compost for OUR gardens, and contribute to our human food systems.
+Overall, OUR Ecovillage is a 25-acre demonstration site deeply committed to Permaculture design principles, both in terms of our land systems and how we interact with each other (social permaculture).
+We ‘close the loop’ wherever possible, integrating water catchment systems into our housing and building design, making full use of site placement to optimize passive solar gain in OUR buildings, and utilizing animal systems to limit kitchen waste, provide compost for OUR gardens, and contribute to our human food systems.

-We are proud to offer annual permaculture design certification courses as well as permaculture teacher training and social permaculture courses (click on ‘education’ above to see what is currently scheduled).
+We are proud to offer annual permaculture design certification courses and permaculture teacher training, and social permaculture courses (click on ‘education’ above to see what is currently scheduled).
 Additionally, all students and visitors at OUR are exposed to permaculture principles and design systems.
 OUR guest teachers often include Starhawk, Jude Hobbs, Charles Williams, and many more prominent leaders in the field.